 Who qualifies for the Reduced Driving Refund?

-The refund is available to all essential service workers as well as those who have modified their driving habits throughout the COVID-19 crisis.
-It will apply to personal vehicles for the months of April and May 2020.
-Policies must be active on May 31, 2020 to qualify.
+The refund is available to all clients who register and have a personal vehicle insured with The Co-operators Group.
+The 15% refund will be applied to the premium paid for the months of April and May 2020.
+Policies must have been active on May 31st, 2020, to qualify.

 You can register by following these 3 easy steps:

 What information do I need to register for my Reduced Driving Refund?

 - Access the Reduced Driving Refund Form here

 - Complete the form accurately and in its entirety

 - Click register and you’re done!
 An email confirmation will be sent that you’ve registered.

 We understand that your time is precious.
 The online form submission is housed on a secure portal, allowing us to quickly confirm your identity and streamline the overall refund process (e.g. removing the need to call and repeat the client-authentication process).